 The best way to get to the resort is by seaplane from Velana International Airport, the main airport in the Maldives.
 The island is 88 kilometers away and the flight takes around 25 minutes.

 However, your holiday truly begins once you step foot off of your international flight and into Velana Airport, where a representative will greet you and show you the way to your lounge.

-There are a selection of drinks and snacks available while you wait to board your seaplane, and the wifi connection is pretty good.
+There is a selection of drinks and snacks available while you wait to board your seaplane, and the wifi connection is pretty good.

 Arriving at Vilamendhoo Island Resort and Spa